sal55/langs/mfeatures.md

 ### Character Constants
 M uses ASCII, so 'A' has the value 65, but it has type 'char'.

-Multi-character constants are possible, with the these types (which I'm going to tweak today actually so that most will have int types):
+Multi-character constants are possible, with these types (which I'm going to tweak today actually so that most will have int types):

     'A'                        c8
     up to 'ABCDEFGH'           u64
     up to 'ABCDEFGHIJKLMNOP'   u128

 ### Unicode String and Char Constants
-Not sure how to tackle Unicode support yet.
+Not sure how to tackle Unicode support yet, so these constants are not supported.
+UTF8 sequences can be used, but to work with those, any routines called need to support UTF8.
+A 'print' on a UTF8 string ends up calling C's printf for normal (not wide) characters, so these also depends on Windows, locale, codepages and the like.

 ### Type Reflection
 The expression X.type returns an internal type code, so that it can be used as 'if X.type = int.type' for example.
 Although types are static, the result type of an expression may not be obvious.
 It can also be turned into a string:

     println X.typestr